 We arranged for Lucky to have a heart scan to tell us more and sadly, it seems that she is experiencing the early stages of heart disease which can be a very progressive disorder if not treated with a specific medication.

-Now, this medication (Vetmedin) is very expensive and the Blue Cross will not dispense this to us due to this.
+Now, this medication (Vetmedin) is very expensive which makes it difficult to source.
 But DOTS cannot just sit by and watch our friend get more poorly if there’s a simple solution available to help slow the progression of the disease and to make her comfortable.

-So, after some discussions Jade our head Street Vet had directly with the drug company, Boerhinger, and in particluar their local rep Grace, they have kindly donated 2 boxes of Vetmedin to us, which is incredible!
-Thereafter, they are happy to supply it to us at a heavily subsidised cost.
+So, after some discussions Jade our head Street Vet had directly with the drug company, Boerhinger Ingelheim, and in particular their local rep Grace, they have kindly donated 2 boxes of Vetmedin to us, which is incredible!
+Thereafter, we are able to purchase the drug at a subsidised cost.

 We are so grateful, not to mention Lucky’s owner!